 A graphic organizer is a visual way of breaking writing projects down into smaller steps.
-It lets your child note key details for almost any kind of writing assignment without worrying about paragraphs, topic sentences or transitions.
-As she brainstorms, she can jot down ideas in the visual framework.
-Then, when she goes to write, she’ll have a starting point.
+It lets your child note key details for almost any kind of writing assignment without worrying about paragraphs, topic sentences, or transitions.
+As kids brainstorm, they can jot down ideas in the visual framework.
+Then, when they go to write, they’ll have a starting point.

 This writing program gives explicit instruction on how to form letters using multisensory strategies.
 Letters are grouped by similar strokes using top-to-bottom, left-to-right sequencing.
 For example, kids learn the six “magic c” letters (c, a, d, g, q, o) as a group.
 That way they get lots of practice doing the same beginning movement, which builds muscle memory.

 This iPad app for beginning writers comes from Handwriting Without Tears.
 Kids use their fingers to practice forming letters and numbers on the screen.
-When your child is ready, she can switch to using a stylus.
+When your child is ready, your child can switch to using a stylus.

 There are a number of free iPad apps that let kids complete paper worksheets on a tablet.
 Two examples are PaperPort Notes and SnapType (developed by an occupational therapist).

-Here’s how these apps work: Your child takes a photo of her worksheet.
-She taps on the screen where she wants to add text and types in her answers.
-If the worksheet is multiple choice or fill-in-the blank, she can use her finger to write in words or circle the answer.
-When she’s finished, she can print out the photo of the worksheet.
+Here’s how these apps work: Kids take a photo of their worksheet.
+They tap on the screen where they want to add text and type in their answers.
+If the worksheet is multiple choice or fill-in-the blank, they can use their finger to write in words or circle the answer.
+When they’re finished, they can print out the photo of the worksheet.